 Bruno Sánchez-Andrade Nuño, PhD

 Bruno Sánchez-Andrade Nuño is an astrophysicist who left research to make science matter — and has spent twenty years figuring out how.
-He is the Chief Scientist and co-founder of Lgnd.io and co-founder of Clay, building the tools that make Earth searchable and understandable at scale.
+He is the Chief Scientist and co-founder of Lgnd.ai and co-founder of Clay, building the tools that make Earth searchable and understandable at scale.

 Originally from Asturias, Spain, Bruno now lives in Copenhagen with his family.